Eisa Mahyari, Ph.D.

 Mahyari, Eisa, et al. “Rhesus Immune Reference Atlas (RIRA)” Accepted Cell Genomics (2025).

-Mahyari, Eisa, et al. “Divergent B-cell and cytotoxic TNK cell activation signatures in HLA-B27-associated ankylosing spondylitis and acute anterior uveitis” Frontiers (2025). link
+Mahyari, Eisa, et al. “Divergent B-cell and cytotoxic TNK cell activation signatures in HLA-B27-associated ankylosing spondylitis and acute anterior uveitis.”
+Frontiers in Immunology (2025). link

 Mariya B. Shapiro, Tracy Ordonez, Shilpi Pandey, Eisa Mahyari, Kosiso Onwuzu, Jason Reed, Heather Sidener et al. “Immune perturbation following SHIV infection is greater in newborn macaques than in infants.”
 JCI insight (2024).